-The deadline to apply for Winter 2020 funding is Jan 6, 2020, midnight.
+The deadline to apply for Spring/Summer 2020 funding is Apr 21, 2020, midnight.
 If funds permit we will continue to consider applications after that point.
 Some students may be funded on a rolling basis before the deadline.

 Starting Winter 2020, the department is moving to a tiered system for RA pay, rather than the "same rate for all RAs" policy which was previously the case.
 Beginning students will start at Tier 1.
 Then, each semester students should meet with their advisor to establish goals for advancing to the next tier, which is anticipated will typically take 1-2 semesters depending on student's ability, effort, and time commitment.
 For students who have already been doing research prior to the implementation of this tiered system, please talk to your advisor to see which tier you will fall into.